kleinbottle/swanlotus/content/pages/home.md

 ## Secrets of Academic Success

 SwanLotus is the home on the Web for my book [_Secrets of Academic Success_](sas.html).
 It has been written specifically to help students study effectively and learn better.
+The book is a [soup to nuts](https://dictionary.cambridge.org/dictionary/english/from-soup-to-nuts) exposition on the process of learning.
+Specific attention is paid to the basic traits and skills underlying successful learning.
 The completed chapters of the draft manuscript in [PDF format](https://acrobat.adobe.com/in/en/acrobat/about-adobe-pdf.html) may be [downloaded here]({static}../sas-manuscript/SAS-partial.pdf).

+## Sanskrit for Spiritual Seekers

+The companion website for my evolving manuscript, [_Sanskrit for Spiritual Seekers_](sss.html) is also found here.
+While I lay no claim to expertise in Sanskrit, I am fascinated by the systematic, almost algorithmic fashion, in which its vocabulary is generated.
+This book is more like the notes I have written to myself in consequence.
+Take a look if it interests you.

 ## Blogs